fvarli/laravel-quiz-app/README.md

 - Lesson 25: Bug fixes and additions.
 In addition, it is added new features for our homepage.
 It is prepared a hide/unhide status based on the 'finished at' state of the quizzes.

 - Lesson 26: Administration panel adjustments.
-It is presented a page that provides information about users who have participated in the quiz, and we carry out their operations.
+It is presented a page that provides information about users who have participated in the quiz, and it is carried out their operations.

 ## Acknowledgments